31 Proven Ways to Find Better Employees

 - Talk to Job Services.
 Most regions have a Job Services center that helps locals connect with work.
 Visit them and ask if they can put the word out.

 - Post to Craigslist.
-Go to the local jobs section of Craigslist and create a post advertising your event.
+Go to the local job search section of Craigslist and create a post advertising your event.

 - Post to social media.
 Post a regular status update, or take it further using our first tip from this chapter to create ads and target people likely to be interested.